 With all palettes there are 3 sample assignment classes:

-All palettes also have the option to Only Show Legend entries with data i.e. for assignment palette entries which have been allocated to data on a graph.
-It is advised that this is turned on to better provide a true account of the data present on the graph at any one time.
+All palettes also have the option to Only show legend entries with data i.e. show the legend labels only for palette entries which have been allocated to data on a graph.

 - Top of the assignment list - drawn to the front of the graph

 - Bottom of the assignment list - drawn to the back of the graph

 - Unassigned and No Data - always be drawn to the very back of the graph

 Once created Colour, Symbol and Size palettes will appear listed in the respective base artefact manager folders.
 When assigned to a graph a linked copy of the palette is created.
 Various options are available once a palette are applied to a graph.
 The three palette types are:

 - Colour - this is the master palette at present and defines the draw order of the points on the graph.
 Colours can be set using the Auto Fill option which will create a randomised set of 'visually distinct' colours based on a algorithm designed to create a range of colours that are distinct taking into account common forms of colour blindness.
 Users can also set the base colours using the Anchor colour picker - not the advanced tab can also set the transparency.
 By default the colours are interpolated between the anchors, and if desired a specific colour can be temporarily highlighted using the Override colour picker.

 - Shape - the shape palette can be used to select from a range of shapes, including half filled symbols.
 By default symbols use a disk shape.
 Auto Fill will cycle the shapes through all available shapes in the palette.

 - Size - this is used to set the size of the symbol used.
 This can be used to make all the symbols bigger / smaller.
 The largest symbol size is 32 pixels square, the smallest 8 pixels.
 The symbol size can be set by a slider.